tmds/Tmds.DBus/README.md

 }
 ```

-When we run our program and change our network interfaces (e.g. turn on/off WiFi) we see the notifications show up:
+When we run our program and change our network interfaces (e.g. turn on/off WiFi) notifications show up:

 ```
 $ dotnet run
 Press any key to close the application.